Directorate-General of the Police: Organic Act on Security Forces and Corps

 The most relevant change to which the DGP has had to adapt has been to the approval of the Organic Act of Security Forces and Corps of March 13, 1986.
 This law was created «responding fundamentally to the mandate of article 104 of the Constitution», according to which an Organic Act should determine the functions, basic principles of action and statutes of the State Security Forces and Corps.
 This law meant for the DGP the integration of the Superior Police Corps and the Corps of National Police into the National Police Corps (CNP).

 Also that year, the Directorate for State Security was raised to the rank of Secretariat of State and the Directorate-General of the Police was raised to the rank of general secretariat.
 Likewise, the DGP leaves the building of the Royal House of the Post Office and establishes its headquarters in the palace of the number 5 of Miguel Ángel Street.
 In 1987, the State security organs were reformed, and the deputy director-general (Subdirector general) was renamed as deputy director-general of Operations (Subdirector General Operativo), the General Commissariat for Public Safety (abolished in 1984) is recovered, and the Inspectorate-General of the Police and some divisions are suppressed and other organs are created with a level of deputy directorate-general.

 Ministry of Justice and Interior

-In 1994 a new phenomenon occurs, such as the integration of two important departaments, that of Justice and that of the Interior.
+In 1994 a new phenomenon occurs, such as the integration of two important departments, that of Justice and that of the Interior.
 Through this integration a super-ministry was created with powers in judicial and security affairs.
 The DGP is renamed as General Secretariat-Directorate-General of Police (since 1986 it had the rank of general secretariat) until 1996, when both departments separated.
 It is during this reform when the General Commissariat for Scientific Police is created.

 In 2000 the Government Delegation for Immigration and Foreigners was created, an organ with which the DGP had to coordinate to exercise its powers in these matters until 2004, when it was abolished and the immigration and foreigners policy passes to the Ministry of Labour and Social Affairs.